aprilmintacpineda/react-context-api-store/README.md

 This library is actively being maintained by the developer.
 Feature requests, enhancements, and bug reports are all welcome to the issue section.

 # react-context-api-store
-Seemless, lightweight, state management library that supports async actions and state persisting out of the box.
+Seemless, lightweight, state management library that supports async actions and persistent states out of the box.
 Inspired by Redux and Vuex.
 Built on top of [React's context api](https://reactjs.org/docs/context.html).

 # File size?
-6.7kb transpiled.
+6.0kb transpiled.
 Not minified.
 Not compressed.
 Not uglified.

 # Example
 https://aprilmintacpineda.github.io/react-context-api-store/#/